 Adding fruit purees and grated veggies can be one of the easiest way to make baked goods a little healthier.
 Just because these items have flour in them doesn’t mean they have to be unhealthy.
 A combination of flour and oats is a good way to add extra whole grains, substituting honey, agave, or unsweetened applesauce can be a good way to cut down on added sugar.
 Plus the fruit adds healthy natural sweetness to baked goods.

 I tend to lean more towards making muffins are they are quicker to grab than a slice of quick bread, but both are near and dear to my heart!
 Muffins and quick breads are also a great way to use up those sad, wilting fruits and vegetables in your kitchen.
 Zucchini getting a bit soft?
 Add it into your quick bread!
 Bananas past the point of ripe?
-Mash em up and add the to you batter.
+Mash them up and add them to your batter.
 Bruised apples getting mushy?
 Grate them up and add them to your batter.
 So many great ways to use up fruits and vegetable that otherwise would be no good to eat!

 These are a great make ahead breakfast!